“Do one thing every day that scares you.”

 It will bring you more joy because you’ll live life close to the edge.

-You’ll learn that the only way for you to grow is to do things that you’ve never done before.
+You’ll learn that the only way for you to evolve is to do things you’ve never done before.

 After reaping the benefits, you’ll make conscious efforts to constantly push yourself out of your comfort zone.